evild3ad/Microsoft-Analyzer-Suite/README.md

 **Fig 11:** You can specify a file path or launch the File Browser Dialog to select your log file

 ## Contributing
-Contributions are welcome!
+Contributions and suggestions are welcome!
 Please feel free to submit a Pull Request.
-Note: If your change is larger, or adds a feature, please contact me beforehand so that we can discuss the change.
+Note: If your change is larger, or adds a feature, please contact us beforehand so that we can discuss the change.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.